-Police: 5 arrested in Los Angeles death of rapper Pop Smoke
+Police: Pop Smoke’s social media led killers to LA home

-The 20-year-old New York rapper whose legal name is Bashar Barakah Jackson was killed Feb.
-19 at a home in the Hollywood Hills.
-A 911 call from a friend of someone in the house reported armed intruders inside, police previously said.
+The Los Angeles Times reported in February that the rapper had posted pictures of him posing by an infinity pool in the home’s backyard, as well as a picture of the Los Angeles skyline from what was likely the house’s backyard.
+In another post, Pop Smoke or a member of his entourage put a picture of a gift bag tagged with the Hollywood Hills address and a different photo showed him posing by a Ranger Rover in a spot where the home’s address was partly visible in the background.

-Police announced the arrests Thursday on Twitter.
-Authorities said detectives served several search warrants Thursday morning in multiple locations in Los Angeles.
-Additional information was not immediately available.
+“It’s our belief that (the home-invasion robbery) was based on some of the social media” posts, Tippet said.
+“It’s based on the fact that he was posting his information may have contributed to him knowing where to find him.”

-Authorities did not initially believe the rapper’s death was related to a robbery.
 The home where the shooting occurred is owned by Edwin Arroyave and his wife Teddi Mellencamp, daughter of Rock & Roll Hall-of-Famer John Mellencamp and a star of “The Real Housewives of Beverly Hills.”

 Teddi Mellencamp previously said on Instagram that the couple had been notified of the shooting at their rental property but knew no more than what they had seen in media reports.